rheome-dev/Phonoglyph/docs/prd.md

 ### Background Context

-Phonoglyph is a web-based SaaS platform designed for musicians and content creators.
+Raybox is a web-based SaaS platform designed for musicians and content creators.
 The core problem it solves is the difficulty and high technical barrier required to create engaging, music-synced visuals for social media.
 While professional tools exist, they have a steep learning curve.
-Phonoglyph offers two powerful approaches: (1) Direct MIDI file visualization for precise control, and (2) Automated stem separation and audio analysis for instant results from any audio file.
+Raybox offers two powerful approaches: (1) Direct MIDI file visualization for precise control, and (2) Automated stem separation and audio analysis for instant results from any audio file.
 The platform provides a curated set of high-quality visualization styles ("Data Viz", "Gradient Flow", "Light Waves") and color schemes that users can apply instantly, with a real-time preview editor and a backend rendering pipeline for high-quality video output.

 ### Change Log